tushar-sharma/tushar-sharma.github.io/_posts/2015-03-08-shooting-messenger.md

 <p class="myheading"><b>What was the interview about?</b></p>

 <p>“When being raped, she shouldn’t fight back”.
 “She should just be silent and allow the rape.
-Then they’d have dropped her off after ‘doing her’ and only hit the boy”, said Mukesh Singh, one the accused in Delhi Gang Rape.
+Then they’d have dropped her off after ‘doing her’ and only hit the boy”, said Mukesh Singh, one of the accused in Delhi Gang Rape.
 Instead of being apologetic, he had the temerity to question the character of girl when he adds, "A decent girl won't roam around at 9 o'clock at night.".
 </p>

 <p>He is even undeterred by the stringent tough law against rape.
 He says, “The death penalty will make things even more dangerous for girls.
 Now when they rape, they won't leave the girl like we did.
 They will kill her.
 Before, they would rape and say, 'Leave her, she won't tell anyone.'
 Now when they rape, especially the criminal types, they will just kill the girl.
 Death.".